Are you wondering how to clean stove drip pans without smelly chemicals that’ll burn your nose hairs off? I was too.

-So, I decided it was time to use my go-to cleaning products in an attempt to tackle cleaning stove drip pans on my well-loved (code for lots of boiled-over pots) stove.
+So, I decided it was time to use my go-to cleaning products in an attempt to tackle cleaning electric stove drip or burner pans on my well-loved (code for lots of boiled-over pots) stove.

 As you can see in the after photo, the drip pans don’t look completely brilliant and perfect after cleaning.

 I’m okay with the result.
-I wasn’t after perfection – just clean drip pans that didn’t involve giving myself a dizzying headache to achieve the end result.
+I wasn’t after perfection – I just wanted clean burner pans that didn’t involve giving myself a dizzying headache to achieve the end result.

 I’m a bit of a worrier – so I know if I used anything stronger, I would’ve worried about being blown to pieces once I turned the stove on.